-Nicknamed for President Lyndon B. Johnson’s wife, Claudia Alta “Lady Bird”, the Florida Ladybird Deed can be a valuable addition to estate planning practices.
-This legal document allows a homeowner to pass their home on to a beneficiary while retaining their rights of ownership until their passing.
+Nicknamed after President Lyndon B. Johnson’s wife, Claudia Alta, “Ladybird“, the Florida Ladybird Deed can be valuable to estate planning practices.
+This legal document allows a homeowner to pass their home on to a beneficiary while retaining their ownership rights until their passing.

 While the beneficiary will receive the home’s title at the time of the owner’s passing, they have no right to it while the owner still lives.
-The owner may sell or rent as they see fit, and can even cancel the Florida ladybird deed or change its beneficiary.
+The owner may sell or rent as they see fit, cancel the Florida Ladybird deed, or change its beneficiary.

 Florida ladybird deeds have several benefits:

 Allows the grantor to remain in their home with continued homestead protection.

 The grantor retains full control of their property until their passing.

 Seamlessly transfers property onto the beneficiary, avoiding probate may prevent the property from being subject to a federal gift tax.

 Our talented and experienced attorneys and team members come from diverse backgrounds, but we share a common belief in doing right by those that entrust us with their legal matters.
 At Easler Law, we bring real-world experience to the table, we will critically think for you, we will do the work right, and we will never make excuses.